Keerthi Pasquel: Professional musical career

 During the Nitin Mukesh concert at the Galle Face Green in 1985, Keerthi was an orchestra member.
-Suddenly Rajini Selvanayagam came up to them with a sheet of paper and wanted someone to do a nice Kaffirinna melody for the words ‘Sinhala Raja Kaale Newei’ since her troupe had a dance item lined up during the concert.
-Ranjith Perera instantly made a tune while Gretian, Mervyn Perera, Mahinda and Keerthi were slotted to sing it.
+Suddenly Rajini Selvanayagam came up to them with a sheet of paper and wanted someone to do a nice Baila, Kapiriñña melody for the words Sinhala Raja Kaale Newei since her troupe had a dance item lined up during the concert.
+Ranjith Perera instantly made a tune while Gratien Ananda, Mervin Perera, Mahinda and Keerthi were slotted to sing it.
 But on the day of the show, there was only one microphone before Keerthi.
-TNL's Shan Wickremesinghe did the video recording and it had picked only Keerthi's voice.
+Chairman of TNL TV, Shan Wickremesinghe did the video recording and it had picked only Keerthi's voice.
 So, it automatically became Keerthi's song later on.

-Keerthi's maiden solo musical concert ‘Keerthi Gee Sankalpana’ was held on January 28, 1988, followed by another performance the following day at the Lumbini Theatre, bringing him incredible feedback from his fans.
-But circumstances led him to leave the band eventually and in 1989 he joined Super Fortunes led by Ranjith Perera.
+Keerthi's maiden solo musical concert "Keerthi Gee Sankalpana" was held on January 28, 1988, followed by another performance the following day at the Lumbini Theatre, bringing him incredible feedback from his fans.
+But circumstances led him to leave the band eventually and in 1983 he joined "Super Fortunes" led by Ranjith Perera.

-Following a series of unsuccessful business ventures Keerthi and his family left to New Zealand for four years.
+In 2000, he started tourism business, but following a series of unsuccessful business ventures Keerthi and his family left to New Zealand for four years.
 Following his return, Suresh de Silva requested him to voice a melody he had given him in 1998.
-And that song was none other than ‘Kandula Ithin Samaweyan’.
-It became a hit and virtually marked the second innings of Keerthi's musical journey.
-Keerthi revived his studio ‘Sonic Recording Studio’ with digital state of the art equipment and gave a great service to all artists in the music industry for a very nominal fee.
+And that song was none other than Kandula Ithin Samaweyan, which became a hit and virtually marked the second innings of Keerthi's musical journey.
+Keerthi revived his studio "Sonic Recording Studio" with digital state of the art equipment and gave a great service to all artists in the music industry for a very nominal fee.
 He continued publishing his Sonic diary which listed the contact numbers of all those in the music field.
 This diary is of immense service to all those in the field even today.
 He went on many overseas musical tours very often to countries such as USA, Canada, United Kingdom, Italy, France, Japan, Middle East and performed in various musical shows and other events.

+In March 2010 to commemorate his thirty years singing career, he released visual songs under the title Sivu Pethi Kusuma, which includes the four songs: Manamaala Handawe, Bakini Gahe, Hada Maage and Gala Yaawee Jeevithe.
+On 24 November 2013, he performed the unplugged show Keerthi Acoustica Unplugged Live Concert at 6.30pm at the BMICH, Colombo.
+On 20 May 2017, he celebrated 40 years in musical career by performing the concert titled Keerthi Gee Evolution of Music at the BMICH at 7 pm.
+Later in the same year, he collaborated with Shani Nanayakkara to sing the duet Thaniwela Inna.

+In 2018, he released his 600th solo track Hitha Kohedo Gihin.
+In May 2019, Keerthi released the song Kadulakwa Aha Arina.
+On 29 January 2023, he performed in the musical show Manamala Hendewa from 6:45 p.m. onwards at the Nelum Pokuna Theatre.